Even though southern Germany's Romantic Road might these days be more well-known, the German Alpine Road is the older of the two tourist trails.

-Then it's off to Germany's ritziest mountain resort - Garmisch-Partenkirchen - before skirting a few of Bavaria's lesser-known lakes and and passing through some lovely small towns on the way to the biggest of all of the state's lakes - the Chiemsee.
+Then it's off to the ritziest mountain resort - Garmisch-Partenkirchen, with its views of the Zugspitze, Germany's highest mountain - before skirting the water at Tegernsee and Schliersee on the way to the biggest of all of the state's lakes - the Chiemsee.

 After a stop there (and maybe a trip out on the ferry to the historic castle on an island in the middle of the lake) it's back into the mountains for the last stretch of the journey through towards some of Germany's most spectacular mountain scenery around Berchtesgaden.

 According to the marketing organisation for the road, the idea for an alpine route through the southern part of Germany was first proposed back in the 19th century.

 Emperor Maximilian of Bavaria is supposed to have taken a trip around the middle of that century very similar to the tour as it stands today.
 (Although without the major attractions of Neuschwanstein Castle, Linderhof Palace and Herrenchiemsee Palace, which were all built later by his son King Ludwig II!)

 And one assumes in those days that the route through the German Alps would have been by horse or horse and carriage.

 Be that as it may, the idea of driving the route was raised once more a little bit later in the Twenties and was pushed by the German Touring Club and local political and administrative functionaries (many of whom saw this as a way to get central funding for much-needed transport infrastructure improvements).